The Black Echo

-The Black Echo is the 1992 debut novel by American crime author Michael Connelly.
-It is the first book in Connelly's series centered on Los Angeles Police Department homicide detective Harry Bosch.
+The Black Echo is the debut novel by American crime author Michael Connelly.
+The story follows on a centered on Los Angeles Police Department homicide detective Harry Bosch.
+It is the first book in the Harry Bosch series, and was followed by The Black Ice.

 The book won the Mystery Writers of America Edgar Award for "Best First Novel" in 1992.

-Explanation of the title

-Bosch served in the Vietnam War as a "tunnel rat" with the 1st Infantry Division — a specialized soldier whose job it was to go into the maze of tunnels used as barracks, hospitals, and on some occasions, morgues, by the Vietcong and North Vietnamese Army.
-"The black echo" was a catchphrase developed by Bosch and several other soldiers in his unit, referring to the unique atmosphere of fear and uncertainty they experienced underground.

 Plot

 After serving in the Vietnam War, Harry Bosch joined the Los Angeles Police Department and was eventually promoted to the elite Robbery-Homicide Division (RHD).
 However, after killing the main suspect in the "Dollmaker" serial killings, Bosch was demoted to the Hollywood Division's homicide bureau, where he is sometimes partnered with Detective Jerome "Jerry" Edgar.

 Bosch's interest is piqued by the death of Billy Meadows, a fellow tunnel rat from the war who Bosch was friendly with.
 Based on his military history, Bosch suspects that Meadows' death may be connected to a spectacular bank robbery that occurred the previous month, in which the thieves employed the use of tunnels.
 Because bank robbery is a federal crime, Bosch approaches the FBI's Los Angeles office and is introduced to Special Agent-In-Charge John Rourke and his subordinate, Agent Eleanor Wish.
 Conceding that Bosch may have useful insight into the case, Rourke invites Bosch and Wish to temporarily partner up, with the LAPD's reluctant agreement.
 Bosch and Wish grow closer and eventually become lovers.

-Bosch and Wish track Meadows' recent movements to "Charlie Company," a halfway house for traumatized Vietnam veterans, from which two other members of Meadows' old company have recently gone missing.
+Bosch and Wish track Meadows' recent movements to "Charlie Company", a halfway house for traumatized Vietnam veterans, from which two other members of Meadows' old company have recently gone missing.
 The investigators also discover a connection with two Vietnamese expatriates who were high-ranking police officials in Saigon, then emigrated to the U.S. shortly before the end of the war.
 An associate of Wish informs the investigators that, in exchange for their help during the war, the U.S. government helped the Vietnamese policemen to convert their assets into diamonds (now worth several million dollars) and helped them emigrate.
 Bosch guesses that the diamonds were being kept in safe deposit boxes in at least two locations, and the thieves are now targeting the second one, which they identify by following the second Vietnamese man, Tranh.